solidusio/solidus/guides/source/developers/calculators/promotion-calculators.html.md

 The [`Spree::Calculator::FlatPercentItemTotal`][flat-percent-item-total]
 calculator provides a flat, percentage-based discount on an order.
-In the `solidus_backend` interface administrators can use this calculator by choosing the whole-order calculator labeled "Flat Percent".
+In the `solidus_admin` interface administrators can use this calculator by choosing the whole-order calculator labeled "Flat Percent".
 It has the following
 preference: